2023 Most Popular Allied Health Professions Associate Degree Schools in Alabama

 Full Allied Health Professions at Wallace Community College, Dothan Report

-John C Calhoun State Community College came in at #6 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Schools in Alabama ranking.
-Calhoun Community College is a moderately-sized public school located in the rural area of Tanner.
+John C Calhoun State Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
+It came in at #6 on the list.
+Calhoun Community College is a medium-sized public school located in the rural area of Tanner.

 Of the 32 students majoring in allied health at Calhoun Community College, 16% are male and 84% are female.